-The award is a fixed sum of $15,000 for one academic year beginning September 2016.
-The 2016-17 competition deadline is November 15, 2015 at 11:59pm EST. Applications become available on May 15th, 2015.
+- The award is a fixed sum of US$15,000 for one academic year beginning September 2016.
+The 2017-2018 competition deadline is November 15th, 2016 at 11:59 EST. Applications become available on May 15th, 2016

-Grantees are expected to use the award to cover expenses such as housing, travel, tuition, and other academic expenditures.
+- Grantees are expected to use the award to cover expenses such as housing, travel, tuition, and other academic expenditures.
 Basic health insurance is also provided, along with visa services.
 Fulbright enrichment opportunities are also available on a competitive basis.

-Canadian students can take up the award in one of three ways.
+Canadian students can take up the award in one of three ways:

-Formal enrolment awards are intended for students who plan to enroll in a graduate program at an American university.
+- Formal enrolment awards are intended for students who plan to enroll in a graduate program at an American university.
 The student must seek admission at the same time as they apply for a Fulbright award.
 The Traditional Fulbright Canada award would support the first nine months of the student’s graduate degree.

-Research awards are intended for students enrolled in a graduate program at a Canadian university, and who wish to conduct research in the United States that will support their Canadian degree.
+- Research awards are intended for students enrolled in a graduate program at a Canadian university, and who wish to conduct research in the United States that will support their Canadian degree.
 The Traditional Fulbright Canada award would support the student’s nine month academic year in the United States.

-Independent research awards are intended for researchers who have completed an undergraduate degree or a master’s degree at a Canadian university and who wish to pursue one academic year of independent research in the United States.
+- Independent research awards are intended for researchers who have completed an undergraduate degree or a master’s degree at a Canadian university and who wish to pursue one academic year of independent research in the United States.

 All grantees must have an approved affiliation with an appropriate host (i.e., a university or other research-oriented institution) in the United States and are responsible for securing such affiliation and documenting it in the application.
 Applicants are encouraged to establish an affiliation with the intended host institution at an early stage and ideally have a fallback position.
 Applicants must list their potential host institution(s) in the Statement of Grant Purpose.